 We do witness before him each Sunday when we partake of the Sacrament that we are willing to take upon us His name, but do we hold back a little for fear of others disapproval or ridicule?

 If we were truly like Alma, we would be telling everyone we knew about our Savior and His great and marvelous plan of salvation.
 We would want all to taste of His love as we have tasted, and we would want all men everywhere to repent so that they too would receive His mercy.
-But the difference between us and Alma is that Alma experienced his unworthiness, was harrowed up by his sins, tasted of His goodness, repented, was born again--changed from his carnal state to a state of righteousness and wanted everyone to taste as he tasted and know as he knew.
+But the difference between us and Alma is that Alma experienced his unworthiness, was harrowed up by the memory of his sins, then tasted of His goodness, repented, was born again--changed from his carnal state to a state of righteousness and wanted everyone to taste as he tasted and know as he knew.

 The next question Moroni asks of us concerns one of the main causes of wickedness among many of the Book of Mormon people, and is related to the previous question in that it is the opposite of being ashamed to take upon us the name of Christ.